RBGE Diploma in Herbology

 Attended course: Classes are taught on Tuesdays from September to June.
 Several hours of home (self-directed) study time will be required each week.
 From June students will research and write their dissertation for submission the following January.

 Online with study weekends: This programme comprises a blend of online study and study sessions held here at RBGE.
 The duration is 2 years.

 No formal qualifications or prior experience are needed to enrol on this course, just a keen interest and enthusiasm for the growing and use of plants for medicinal purposes, as well as a willingness to dedicate time and effort.

 Please note that this course does not qualify you to practice as a medical herbalist.

-Attended Course: Fees for this course are £3,800
+Attended Course: Fees for this course are £4,200

+Fees should be paid in full by the start of the course.
 Any additional costs to be borne by students will be listed in the Handbook.

-If you would like to receive details of the 2019-20 course when it becomes available, please email firstname.lastname@example.org to be added to the mailing list.
+If you would like to receive details of the next course when they become available, please complete the enquiry form.

 - How do I apply?